paulinavaira/paulinavaira/README.md

 <h3 align="center">I like to learn and expand my knowledge.
 Here you can find my projects (I try to keep them as neat as possible, I promise 🙏).
 Thank you for visiting my profile!</h3>

-- 💻🔨 I’m currently working on a [Todo App with React and Redux](https://github.com/paulinavaira/todoapp-react-redux)
+- 💻🔨 I’m currently working on a [Chat App with Socket.io](https://github.com/paulinavaira/chat-socket.io)

 - 👨‍💻 I’m currently learning **SQL(MySQL)**